 Barclays Bank PLC may terminate the appointment of, and replace, the Index Sponsor with a successor index sponsor.
-Following termination of the appointment of the Index Sponsor, Barclays Bank PLC will publish an announcement of that termination and the identity of the successor index sponsor on www.barclays.com/indices (or any successor website) as soon as reasonably practicable.
-Information contained on this website is not incorporated by reference herein and should not be considered a part hereof.
+Following termination of the appointment of the Index Sponsor, Barclays Bank PLC will publish an announcement of that termination and the identity of the successor index sponsor as soon as reasonably practicable.